J-A-I-A/Hurricane-Updates/README.md

 # Hurricane Updates - Bulletin OCR Service

-An automated OCR service that monitors the Office of Disaster Preparedness and Emergency Management (ODPEM) Jamaica weather alerts website, extracts bulletin images, performs OCR using DeepSeek-OCR, and stores the results as markdown files in Azure Blob Storage.
+An automated service that:
+- Monitors the Office of Disaster Preparedness and Emergency Management (ODPEM) Jamaica weather alerts website, extracts bulletin images, performs OCR using DeepSeek-OCR, and stores the results as markdown in Azure Blob Storage.
+- Fetches the latest news stories from Jamaica Information Service (JIS) and uploads them as markdown to a separate Azure container.

 ## Overview

-This service periodically scrapes the ODPEM weather alert webpage for bulletin images, performs OCR on them to extract text content, and automatically uploads the extracted markdown to Azure Blob Storage.
+This service periodically scrapes the ODPEM weather alert webpage for bulletin images, performs OCR on them to extract text content, and uploads the extracted markdown to Azure Blob Storage.
+It also fetches recent JIS news articles, converts the content to markdown, and uploads them to a separate Azure container.
 The service is designed to run on RunPod's serverless GPU platform for efficient processing.

 ## Features

-- **Automated Web Scraping**: Automatically finds and extracts all bulletin images from the ODPEM website
+- **Automated Web Scraping (Bulletins)**: Automatically finds and extracts all bulletin images from the ODPEM website
+- **Automated News Fetching**: Scrapes latest stories from JIS and converts them to markdown
 - **State-of-the-Art OCR**: Uses DeepSeek-OCR model for accurate text extraction from images
 - **Duplicate Prevention**: Tracks processed images to avoid reprocessing
 - **Markdown Output**: Converts images to well-structured markdown format
-- **Azure Blob Storage Integration**: Automatically uploads results to Azure Blob Storage
+- **Azure Blob Storage Integration**: Uploads bulletins and news to separate containers
+- **Standardized Bulletin Naming**: Bulletins saved as `Bulletin-<number>.md` where number is 1 + the highest number detected across existing `.md` filenames (trailing digits)
 - **Scheduled Execution**: Runs hourly via GitHub Actions
 - **Serverless Architecture**: Built for RunPod's serverless GPU platform